-The whole-of-Government Australian Antarctic Strategy and 20 Year Action Plan (Strategy and Action Plan) sets out Australia’s national Antarctic interests and our vision for Australia’s future engagement in Antarctica.
+The whole-of-government Australian Antarctic Strategy and 20 Year Action Plan PDF sets out Australia’s national Antarctic interests and our vision for Australia’s future engagement in Antarctica.
 It recognises Australia’s strong strategic and scientific interests in Antarctica and the Southern Ocean, and sets out actions to support these over 20 years.

 Australia’s national interests in Antarctica, articulated in the Strategy and Action Plan, are to:

 - maintain Antarctica’s freedom from strategic and/or political confrontation;